IUDataStructuresCourse/average-rainfall/README.md

    exercise the different parts of your code and fix the bugs that you find.
 Put your tests in the class `MainTest` in the `test` diretory.

+4. Submission

-4. Submit your assignment by committing and pushing it to github.
+   Submit your assignment by committing and pushing it to github.
    Go to the menu 'VCS' > 'Git' > 'Commit Directory ...', enter a commit message like 'Hurrah!' and push the 'Commit' button, selecting 'Commit and Push' and then again 'Push' on the next window.
 Verify on github.com that the push was successfull and contains your working program.